AHEAD-pcpsa-lab/platform-starter-kit/pipeline-overview.md

 - We are using a `main` branch as the primary branch for the repository

 ## Branch protection rules
-- PR must be quashed and merged
+- PR must be squashed and merged